The Big Blue (A-Leagues)

-The Big Blue, is the name of the soccer rivalry in Australia between Sydney FC and Melbourne Victory.
+The Big Blue, is the name of the association football rivalry in Australia between Sydney FC and Melbourne Victory.
 While the main colour of both teams and their respective states are shades of the colour blue, in Australian English the word "blue" can also mean "a fight, brawl or heated argument".

 Sydney and Melbourne are the two largest cities in Australia, and Sydney FC and Victory are two of the league's most supported and most successful clubs.
 The rivalry was further sparked by a number of highly competitive meetings between the two teams in early seasons.
 The Big Blue generally attracts some of the largest crowds and TV audiences of the regular season.

 History

 Regional rivals

 There has been a long-standing rivalry between the cities of Sydney and Melbourne, the two largest cities in Australia.

 In soccer terms, the rivalry has existed for almost 140 years, starting with the first inter-colonial match between Victoria and New South Wales taking place on 16 August 1883 at the East Melbourne Cricket Ground, which ended as a 2–2 draw in front of a crowd of 2,000.
 These intercolonial and later interstate matches continued regularly as a highlight of early Australian soccer until the outbreak of World War I. Although there were many later matches between various mostly immigrant-founded teams from Melbourne and Sydney in the Australia Cup and the National Soccer League prior to the A-League Men era, the interstate rivalry aspect was not as much of a focus, given the context and identity of the clubs involved.

 Sydney FC and Melbourne Victory FC were destined to become major rivals at the inception of the A-League Men due to the historic regional rivalry between their home cities.
 At the time, the A-League Men operated under the "one-team, one-city" model, so the rivalry was almost instantaneous.